OwenMastropietro/Topological-Sorting/README.md

   }
 }
 ```
-- Using a Queue-based Source Removal Algorithm on a DAG
+- Using a Queue-based Source Removal Algorithm on a DAG. [^2]
 ```c++
 static void BFS_topological_sort(Graph g)
 {